-Heidi Klum Posts Age-Defying Makeup Free Selfie On Instagram
+Heidi Klum Posts Age-Defying, Makeup-Free Selfie On Instagram

 “Baby, you are beautiful now and always,” another fan wrote.

 In an interview with E!
-News, Klum revealed the beauty secrets that have kept her looking good after twenty years in the fashion and entertainment industry.
+News, Klum revealed the beauty secrets that have kept her looking good after 20 years in the fashion and entertainment industry.

 “I do like a scrub,” she said.
 “It’s called Aapri.
 You can get it at the drugstore because I believe it’s good to exfoliate twice a week.
 You know, it keeps your skin rejuvenating, making new skin over and over again.”